Sky-High South Florida Rents Forcing Many To Make Extremely Difficult Decisions

-MIAMI (CBSMiami) – February 22 is just another Tuesday for most people, but for Raymond Henry, it’s one day closer to an unaffordable rent hike.
+MIAMI (CBSMiami) – February 22 was just another Tuesday for most people, but for Raymond Henry, it’s one day closer to an unaffordable rent hike.

-“I’m not into things that will get you in jail, but they force people to basically do whatever it takes to live or sleep under the bridge,” said Henry.READ MORE: Man, Woman Hospitalized In Dog Attack; Animal Shot By Police
+“I’m not into things that will get you in jail, but they force people to basically do whatever it takes to live or sleep under the bridge,” said Henry.READ MORE: World's Biggest Cruise Ship, Royal Caribbean's Wonder Of The Seas, Scheduled For Maiden Voyage Out Of Fort Lauderdale

 South Florida’s sky-high rents are forcing people to make extremely difficult decisions.